Whatsapp

 It is important to understand that VBT is a newer technique than fusion, and long-term outcomes continue to be monitored as patients reach adulthood.

-Regular follow-up appointments are essential to monitor spinal growth and ensure the best possible long-term result.
+Regular follow-up appointments are essential to monitor spinal development and ensure the best possible long-term outcome.
+Six weeks after VBT surgery, our specialist will assess your child's progress and provide personalized guidance.

 Any quoted prices or treatment packages are indicative and may change depending on individual medical findings and surgical needs.
 Non-medical services such as accommodation, airport transfers, or concierge support are provided for convenience and are separate from the medical treatment itself.